XavierDedenbach/blog-accelerator-agent/README.md

 ## Development Status

 ### Dev - 2024-08-25
+- ✅ Standardized six-step sequential thinking approach across all analyzer components (industry, solution, paradigm, audience)
+- ✅ Added counter-argument testing (step 6) to all analysis prompts
+- ✅ Enhanced evidence collection and validation in all analyzer components
 - ✅ Enhanced Industry Analyzer with user persona focus in `agents/research/industry_analysis.py` to better target specific user types mentioned in topics
 - ✅ Updated test approach for Industry Analyzer to prioritize how the agent will work in production rather than test environment
 - ✅ Improved test resilience by focusing on integration tests and added pytest-asyncio support